Sean O'Haire: The Alliance and developmental territories (2001–2002)

-Undefeated streak (2003–2004)
+Smackdown (2003–2004)

-In January 2003 vignettes started to appear on WWE programming showing O'Haire in his new gimmick — a Devil's advocate character.
+In January 2003 vignettes started to appear on WWE programming showing O'Haire in his new gimmick — a Devil's advocate character a la Ralph Fiennes in Strange Days.
 He urged people to commit adultery, break the law, not pay taxes, and not go to church, among other things.
 He ended each vignette with the line "I'm not telling you anything you don't already know."
-In 2003, O'Haire returned to the main SmackDown! roster, telling various superstars to perform indecent acts which included persuading Spanky to streak through the arena and Dawn Marie to flash the audience.
+In 2003, O'Haire returned to the main SmackDown! roster, telling various superstars to perform indecent acts, which included persuading Spanky to streak through the arena and Dawn Marie to flash the audience.

 O'Haire's persona included a long black trench coat he wore to the ring and his obsession with spiders, including fairly new tattoos with black flames on each wrist and a red spider web shooting out from the flames on his left wrist and a blue spider web on his right wrist.
 His Titantron video was also inside the body of a spider with a spiderweb in the background.
 He quickly came under the tutelage of wrestling legend, Roddy Piper in April 2003.
 His new persona was abandoned but he held victories over major stars Rikishi, Funaki, Mr. America by count out, Chris Benoit, and Eddie Guerrero.
+He would lose in-house show to Rikishi, Chris Benoit, Billy Gunn, Bill Demott, John Cena, Orlando Jordan and Rhyno.
 WWE officially released Piper from his contract on June 26, 2003, right after O'Haire and Piper made their last appearance together on SmackDown!.
-In late November 2003, he was involved in a motorcycle accident which required stitches and kept him out of action for the next month or so.
-When he recovered in February, he was sent back to OVW before being released from his contract on April 3, 2004.
+O'Haire continued on his own mainly on Velocity.
+In late November 2003, he was involved in a motorcycle accident that required stitches and kept him out of action for the next month or so.
+When he recovered in February, he was sent back to OVW and had a few matches against John Cena in house shows before being released from his contract on April 3, 2004.

 New Japan Pro-Wrestling, and later career (2004–2006)

 Haire went to work for New Japan Pro-Wrestling (NJPW) following his WWE release, still using the ring name Sean O'Haire.
 He wrestled Hiroshi Tanahashi at NJPW Nexess on May 3, 2004, in a losing effort.
 On July 17, 2004, O'Haire and Piper re-united at a Ballpark Brawl show where Haire was Piper's hand-picked wrestler to face Jimmy Hart's hand-picked wrestler Abyss.
 O'Haire defeated Abyss by disqualification.
 Haire then went on to work for California based independent promotion Ultimate Pro Wrestling.

-O'Haire reunited with Chuck Palumbo on February 23, 2005 at UPW's Homecoming Havoc in which they were defeated by Tom Howard and Predator.
+O'Haire reunited with Chuck Palumbo on February 23, 2005, at UPW's Homecoming Havoc in which they were defeated by Tom Howard and the Predator.
 O'Haire retired from professional wrestling soon after in order to focus on mixed martial arts.

-O'Haire's last match was on March 28, 2006 when he returned to WWE for a one night appearance on WWE Velocity losing to Scotty 2 Hotty in a dark match.
+O'Haire's last match was on March 28, 2006, when he returned to WWE for a one night appearance on WWE Velocity losing to Scotty 2 Hotty in a dark match.